-The school’s Department of Law (LAW) offers two graduate degrees: an LL.M. in International and Comparative Law, MA in International Human Rights Law, Graduate Diploma in International Human Rights Law, Graduate Diploma in International and Comparative Law, and Bachelors of Arts in Political Science/Masters of Arts in International Human Rights Law.
+The school’s Department of Law (LAW) offers two graduate degrees: an LL.M. in International and Comparative Law, MA in International Human Rights Law and Justice, Graduate Diploma in International Human Rights Law, Graduate Diploma in International and Comparative Law and Justice, and Bachelors of Arts in Political Science/Masters of Arts in International Human Rights Law and Justice.

 These degrees attract a diverse constituency of Egyptian and international students interested in pursuing careers in academia, international civil service, human rights and development work, or in the legal profession as lawyers, judges or prosecutors.
 Wide range of courses are designed to provide students with the intellectual and analytical tools to intervene critically and effectively from a global south perspective in the policy debates around the challenges confronting their societies.